 You can get your Federal Employer Identification Number online through the IRS website free of charge.

-South Carolina does not require a statewide business license [1].
+South Carolina does not require a statewide business license, as noted in the South Carolina Business One Stop [3].
 However, local business licenses should be obtained from the city or county where the company plans to conduct business.

-Requirements vary depending on industry type, but some common examples include a general business license, general sales and use tax license, etc.
+Requirements vary depending on industry type, but some common examples include a general business license, a general sales license, and a use tax license.

-It's proof that you have registered with both the IRS as well as the South Carolina DOR (Department of Revenue) as an LLC.
+It's proof that you have registered with both the IRS and the South Carolina DOR (Department of Revenue) as an LLC.

-Business licenses are particularly important if you're planning to provide professional services in SC.
+Business licenses are particularly important if you're planning to provide professional services in South Carolina.

 A professional limited liability company that plans on providing services such as general contracting, general law, medical services, or legal services will need to apply with the Department of Labor, Licensing, and Regulation.